huggingface/diffusers/CONTRIBUTING.md

 CircleCI does not run the slow tests, but GitHub actions does every night!
 10. All public methods must have informative docstrings that work nicely with markdown.
 See `[pipeline_latent_diffusion.py](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/latent_diffusion/pipeline_latent_diffusion.py)` for an example.
 11. Due to the rapidly growing repository, it is important to make sure that no files that would significantly weigh down the repository are added.
 This includes images, videos, and other non-text files.
-We prefer to leverage a hf.co hosted `dataset` like the ones hosted on [`hf-internal-testing`](https://huggingface.co/hf-internal-testing) in which to place these files and reference or [huggingface/documentation-images](https://huggingface.co/datasets/huggingface/documentation-images).
+We prefer to leverage a hf.co hosted `dataset` like
+[`hf-internal-testing`](https://huggingface.co/hf-internal-testing) or [huggingface/documentation-images](https://huggingface.co/datasets/huggingface/documentation-images) to place these files.
 If an external contribution, feel free to add the images to your PR and ask a Hugging Face member to migrate your images to this dataset.